-Rare and gorgeous small yellow glass excavated Nila Beads in 2 sizes.
+Rare and gorgeous small yellow IndoPacific Trade Winds/Nila Beads in 2 sizes.

-This group of beads was found in the Gao district of Mali, in between Gao and Niger are estimated to be a few hundreds of years old (1200-1600 A.D.)
-It is believed they were manufactured locally along the River Niger, given the very large quantities of them found by locals in this region.
+This group of beads was found in the Gao district of Mali, in between Gao and Niger are estimated to be hundreds of years old (1200-1600 A.D.)

 These wonderful beads are great for design of all sorts of necklaces, earrings and bracelets.
 They wear beautifully with their natural absorption of the body's oils.
 Really a favorite bead in the collection for so many reasons.
 Great as spacers.